memfault/interrupt/_drafts/building-a-cli-for-firmware-projects.md

 It provides a good example of how to import tasks from other modules to create a centralized tasks list.

+_Like Interrupt?
+[Subscribe](http://eepurl.com/gpRedv) to get our latest posts straight to your mailbox_

 ## Further Reading

-- I like to use a combination of Invoke and [Click](https://click.palletsprojects.com/en/7.x/utils/#printing-to-stdout) for better pretty prining and colors.
+- I like to use a combination of Invoke and [Click](https://click.palletsprojects.com/en/7.x/utils/#printing-to-stdout) for better pretty printing and colors.
 - Invoke includes
   [tab-completion support](http://docs.pyinvoke.org/en/1.3/invoke.html#shell-tab-completion).